-There were chairs lining up outside the room, so you can sit down while waiting for your turn.
+There were chairs lining up outside the room so you can sit down while waiting for your turn.
 The nurses are pretty organized so it was just a quick blood draw, it’s a little painful though.
-After this step I was instructed to proceed to 5th floor for physical exam.
+After this step, I was instructed to proceed to the 5th floor for a physical exam.

 Step 5: U.S.A Counter

-It was another interview and the lady Doctor checked my breathing using stethoscope.
+It was another interview and the lady Doctor checked my breathing using a stethoscope.
 She asked me the same question as in the first room that I’ve been ( I felt so nervous, thankfully, I didn’t have to do the physical exam again ).
-It was just quick check up and was instructed to go to 2nd floor.
+It was just quick checkup and was instructed to go to 2nd floor.

 Step 6: Immunization interview

-Another long wait, though it was faster than wait time at the 5th floor.
-The nurse asked if I have allergies from medicine, if I already had chicken pox, etc. She said I’m going to have 2 vaccines.
+Another long wait, though it was faster than wait time on the 5th floor.
+The nurse asked if I have allergies from medicine if I already had chicken pox, etc. She said I’m going to have 2 vaccines.
 It was just a quick interview.
 Again, she handed me my checklist and told me to give it to the counter just outside the room.